NVIDIA/spark-rapids/docs/tuning-guide.md

 ```

 Where `gpu_memory` is the amount of memory on the GPU, or the maximum pool size if using pooling.
-We then subtract from that 1 GiB for overhead in holding cuda kernels/etc and divide by the
+We then subtract from that 1 GiB for overhead in holding CUDA kernels/etc and divide by the
 [`gpu_concurrency`](#number-of-concurrent-tasks-per-gpu).
 Finally, we divide by 4.
 This is set
 by the amount of working memory that different algorithms need to succeed.
 Joins need a
 batch for the left-hand side, one for the right-hand side, one for working memory to do the join,